The following general guidelines will help you get through the housetraining/adjustment period.

 - If the dog does not go while outside, he should not be given free run of the house unless you have your eyes on the dog 100% of the time.
 Many dogs will sneak away and eliminate as soon as you become involved in something.
 If the dog cannot be watched, he should be confined to a small area or placed in a crate.
 You may also tie the dog to your belt so that the dog has to follow you.
 This is called umbilical cording.
 If the dog starts to eliminate you will be right there to take him outside.
 (More information can be found under crate training.)

-- Clean up accidents with a product designed to remove urine odor.
+- Clean up accidents with an enzymatic cleaning product designed to remove urine odor such as Simple Solution®.
 Do not let the puppy/dog see you clean up the mess.
 NEVER scold or take the puppy/dog to that spot and shove his nose in it.
 This will only confuse him further.

 - Be vigilant with your dog's routine.
 The dog has not earned the right to have freedom unsupervised in the house.
 Crate training and umbilical cording will help them establish communication.
 If you can be very consistent for two weeks, you should notice a dramatic improvement.